ttimbers/Sampling_Distributions_Lesson/Lesson_plan.md

 ## Lesson

 ### 1. Motivation (2.5 minutes).
-	* basis for inferential statistics
+* Basis for inferential statistics
-	* e.g., will be extremely useful when we want to determine if two (or more) samples are derived from the same or different populations (mean weight loss after 4 weeks on a low-carb diet versus those on a high-carb diet)
+* Will be extremely useful when we want to determine if two (or more) samples are derived from the same or different populations (mean weight loss after 4 weeks on a low-carb diet versus those on a high-carb diet)

-### 2. Mean of the sampling distribution is equal to the mean of the population
+### 2. Mean of the sampling distribution is equal to the mean of the population (15 minutes)
-(15 minutes)

 The concepts of population distribution, sample distribution, sampling distribution, population mean, sample mean and central limit theorem will be introduced via an